ganpatagarwal/go-programs/Two Sum/solutions.md

 iterate through array once and check if there is an entry in map for `target-num`

-if not, add the num to map and procedd
+if not, add the num to map and proceed

 ```
 time - O(N)